dimitreOliveira/KaggleCareerCon2019/Model backlog/Model backlog.md

 ## Model backlog (list here each developed model and it's score)
 - Train and validation are the splits using the train data from the competition.
-- Test is the public leader board data set.
+- Test is the public leaderboard data set.
+- The competition metric is "Categorization Accuracy".
 ---

 ### Model summary template